Create a connection in Anaplan Data Orchestrator to import data from Snowflake. Then use the connection to extract data and create a source dataset.

 - Path name: Select a path name.
 This is the Snowflake table name.

-- On the Choose an upload type page, enter these details and select Next:
+- On the Choose an upload type screen, enter these details and select Next:

 - Select the Load type: